millejoh/emacs-ipython-notebook/README.rst

 -----------

 ... report a bug?
-   File an issue using ``M-x ein:dev-bug-report-template``.
+   Note EIN is tested only for *released* GNU Emacs versions 25.1 and later.
+Pre-release versions will not work.

    First try ``emacs -Q -f package-initialize --eval "(setq debug-on-error t)"`` and reproduce the bug.
 The ``-Q`` skips any user configuration that might interfere with EIN.

-   Note EIN is tested only for *released* GNU Emacs versions 25.1 and later.
-Pre-release versions are unlikely to work.
+   Then file an issue using ``M-x ein:dev-bug-report-template``.

 ... display images inline?
    We find inserting images into emacs disruptive, and so default to spawning an external viewer.
 To override this,